Timetastic/slate/source/index.html.md

-**updatedAt** | When the leave type was last updated **color** | The color of the leave type when used in Timetastic **calendarVisibility** | The Visibility/Transparency setting of the leave type
+**updatedAt** | When the leave type was last updated **color** | The color of the leave type when used in Timetastic **calendarVisibility** | The Visibility/Transparency setting of the leave type **isPrivate** | Whether the leave type is set to private.
+Leave types with this set to false are public

 **Calendar Visibility**